 The community members are to be educated on ways to enhance the resilience of forests.
-Simple measures to take include:
+Some applicable measures that communities can follow include:

 - Improvement of land use planning. - Re-establishment of forests through planting of more trees.
-For every tree cut, they should plant two more trees and maintain them. - Adopting community- focused approaches that will strengthen a system of understanding and sharing knowledge and skills required for the protection of forests. - Re-introducing and adopting Fiji's traditional practices, such as traditional farming then modern mono-cropping techniques.
+For every tree cut, they should plant two more trees and maintain them. - Adopting community- focused approaches that will strengthen a system of understanding and sharing knowledge and skills required for the protection of forests. - Re-introducing and adopting PNG's traditional practices, such as traditional farming then modern mono-cropping techniques.

-FIGURE 34: Men conducting trunk measurements for carbon estimates61
+FIGURE 34: Men conducting trunk measurements for carbon estimates59